marcelomnc/score-10pin-bowling/README.md

 # score-10pin-bowling
-Command line app to score a 10 pin bowling gameDTO given scores in a text file
+Command line app to calculate the scores of a 10 pin bowling game given player chances on each line inside a text file.